Skip to main content

 Forests provide 40% of all the world's renewable energy.
 It will therefore be necessary to obtain plant fuel in a more sustainable manner in order to reduce the deterioration of forests.

-Good forest management strengthens resilience and adaptation to natural disasters related to climate change, as well as supporting the application of global measures to combat global warming.
+Good forest management strengthens resilience and adaptation to natural disasters related to climate change, in addition to the implementation of global strategies to mitigate global warming and adapt to its effects.

 Carbon sinks